 As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
 You can find the Jacksonville University's net cost calculator on their website.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

 Jacksonville University offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.

 Schools sometimes waiver tuition for certain groups, to make attending more affordable.
 Some colleges offer tuition waivers for faculty, staff, and their families , underrepresented students, or military students.
 Even with a tuition waiver, other expenses and fees are the responsibility of the student.

 Jacksonville University has some full or partial tuition waivers available for: - Employees or Children of Employees

 Check the financial aid website for more information on payment plans and tuition waivers.

-Join the conversation about about Jacksonville University in the College Confidential forums
+Connect with other students, parents, and admissions professionals to learn more about about Jacksonville University in the College Confidential forums